 - Next, click Power on the left-hand menu

 - Under Health Information, look for the Cycle Count of the battery.

 Modern Macs get at least 1,000 cycles before there’s a problem, though if you have a Macbook that’s older than 2010 then you may only have 500 cycles available before your battery’s worn out.

 Reset the Service Battery Warning on Mac

-- Unplug the MacBook from the mains but leave it running until you see the low battery warning.
-If you are working on it, save any work you are doing.
+- When you see the low battery warning, save any work you are doing.

 - Allow the MacBook to run until it shuts down due to lack of power.

 - Leave the MacBook overnight with no power.